 Special Educational Needs and Disabilities

-Hello, my name is Joanne Brown - I am the SENDCo at St Mary's.
+Hello, my name is Hayley Bush - I am the SENDCo at St Mary's.

-I work very closely with our Inclusion Team: Mrs Sarah Holcroft and Mrs Vicki Petrillo, along with a range of support staff and agencies.
+I work very closely with our Inclusion Team: Miss Vicki Petrillo and Miss Holcroft along with a range of support staff and agencies.

 My role is to ensure appropriate provision is in place to overcome the barriers to learning and to ensure ALL pupils have full access to a broad and balanced curriculum.
 I also work very closely with parents and carers to develop a picture of the whole child.

-Rochdale Additional Needs TASC (Team for Autism & Social Communication) will continue to run coffee mornings throughout the year.
+Rochdale Additional Needs TASC (Team for Autism & Social Communication) will continue to run 'virtual' coffee mornings throughout the year.
 Please check our page frequently for flyers with more information about these events.
 These informal sessions provide the opportunity to meet other parents/carers over a cup of coffee (or tea) and share your thoughts, stories and experiences.
 RANS ASC teachers will also be available to offer advice.
 Everyone is welcome-whatever age your child, whatever their needs, whether they have a diagnosis or you suspect they might be on the spectrum.
-There is no need to book - just turn up for an informal chat.
+In addition to this their service continue to respond to calls every Wednesday 01706 926 400